vhelin/wla-dx/doc/linking.rst

 Here duplicate ``INIT_LEVEL`` labels are accepted as they both point to the same memory address (in the program's point of view).

+Allow duplicate labels when they have the same values using ``C`` flag.

+If you want to allow for some reason duplicate labels (and definitions) when they have different values, use the ``c`` flag.
+The linker will in this case probably use those that it processed first.

 Note that when you use .RAMSECTIONs, WLALINK will generate labels RAM_USAGE_SLOT_[slot name/id]_BANK_[bank number]_START and RAM_USAGE_SLOT_[slot name/id]_BANK_[bank number]_END that contain the